annlew/BCsupport/doc/notebooks/vscode.rst

    jupyter-notebook --no-browser --ip=nXX  >/dev/null 2>&1 &

 9. List the notebooks running on the node.
+It might take a few seconds before the the server is up and running.
 It will look something like this:

 .. code-block:: text